GoodforGod/dummymaker/README.md

 * ***GenPopulateFactory*** - allow you to populate fields of already created Dummies.

-* ***IGenerateFactory*** - special factory interface used to build complex generate factories to build Dummy object field values, used by GenPopulateFactory.

-You can create your own *IGenerateFactory* implementations as well for complex *Gen* annotations.

 ## Generators

 *IGenerator* generators are the producers of random values of specific type.
 Used by *GenPopulateFactory* to generate values for Dummy object fields.

 Are part of *Gen* annotations cause indicate what generator each annotation is using.

+## Complex Generators

+Complex Generators are special generators used to build complex values where you can access entity field, or its annotation.

+You can create your own *IComplexGenerator* implementations as well for complex *Gen* annotations.

 ## Exporters